 Typically, a professional must work in the IT field for at least 15 years before seeking employment as a CTO.
-This experience is crucial for developing the skills necessary to lead an entire organization’s technology strategy.
+This experience is crucial for developing the skills to lead an entire organization’s technology strategy.

-What Skills Does a CTO Have?
+What Skills Should a CTO Have?

 Step 3: Earn a Master’s Degree (Optional)

 After spending some time working in the technology field, IT professionals with the ultimate goal of becoming a CTO should consider pursuing a master’s degree.
 A CTO needs to have the technological expertise and a keen business sense to be successful in a leadership role.
-A master’s program that focuses on the technical area of business administration, such as an online cyber security master’s, can help students develop skills in management-related areas, such as accounting and finance.
+A master’s program that focuses on the technical area of business administration, such as an online cybersecurity master’s, can help students develop skills in management-related areas, such as accounting and finance.

 Why Become a CTO?